INVITATION TO 69th SEDAAG MEETING

 II.
 ORGANIZING A SPECIAL SESSION

-Due date of August 23rd for all materials for the special session still applies.
+Due date of September 5 for all materials for the special session still applies.
+Submit plan with title and participants by Monday, August 25th.
 Organizers should provide a draft special-session plan to the program chair that includes the session title, session chair, intended paper titles, authors’ names (and discussants, if appropriate), and institutional affiliations.
 All papers submitted are subject to the regular submission and review process.
 Organizers of special sessions should collect and send all material to the Program Chair.
 It is the responsibility of the session organizer to see that all material is submitted on time and in its completed form.
 Note: Please send your proposed special sessions to the Program Chair in a Word attachment including: 1) the session name; 2) participants with their affiliations, e-mail address, and names of their papers; and 3) the order in which you want the papers to be presented.
 Session organizers are welcome to assign discussants, either for the entire session or for individual papers (though it is no longer necessary).
 If discussants are used, it is the organizer’s responsibility to arrange for discussants before submitting the proposed session.
 Time and space constraints dictate that a special session should have a minimum of four papers.
-The program chair reserves the right to add papers to the session or to merge special session papers into other sessions, especially if three or fewer papers survive the review process.
+The program chair reserves the right to add papers to the session or to merge papers into other sessions, especially if three or fewer papers survive the review process.

 III.
 GUIDELINES FOR THE STUDENT HONORS COMPETITION